aalghooneh/ParticleFilter-ROS2/README.md

 # ParticleFilter-ROS2

 A straightforward implementation of the **Particle Filter** algorithm for ROS 2, tailored for the TurtleBot4 platform.
 This package provides a foundational framework for localization in robotic systems using Python.
+This is part of a larger mobile robotic course that can be found [here](https://github.com/aalghooneh/Autonomous_Mobile_Robotics_Student).

 ## Table of Contents